gabrielstork/gabrielstork/README.md

 ### Hi there, I'm Gabriel 👋

-Creator of [jrdevsbr](https://www.jrdevsbr.com/), a web application to help junior developers get their first job by making it easy to recruiters find them.

-I'm a 23 years old engineering student, fascinated by Python language.
+I'm a 23 years old engineering student and the creator of [jrdevsbr](https://www.jrdevsbr.com/), a platform that aims to help early-career programmers to enter the job market.

 All my projects and contributions here are somehow related with the following topics: